hyang-gi/kpopstop/README.md

 ## IDM Project

+## How to pull
+After clone, run 'git pull'

 ### How to use Git
 1. Modify your files
 2. Run 'git status' to check the modified files